 Jan Håfström

-Jan Håfström Studied at the Royal Academy of Fine Arts in Stockholm.
-He is one of his generation’s most acclaimed painters and sculptors, but has also directed and participated in films since the 1960s.
-One of his latest appearances is in his son Mikael Håfström’s film adaptation of Jan Guillous “Evil”, 2003.
+Jan Håfström studied at the Royal Academy of Fine Arts in Stockholm and is one of his generation’s most acclaimed painters and sculptors.
+Additionally, Håfström has also worked with film as an artform since the 1960’s where he has both directed and participated in several films.

-His contribution to Swedish film is above all the experimental documentary.
-Together with Claes Söderquist, he made the short film Le génie civil in 1967, which consists of stills from technical journals from the 19th century.
+Together with Claes Söderquist he made the short film Le Génie Civil in 1967, which consists of stills from technical journals from the 19th century.
 This consideration of Western technology optimism and the emergence of modernity gained a commendation in the Orient that Håfström did on his own that same year.
 Together, the two films explore and thematize memory and history writing, where the Eurocentric worldview is exposed to dissection.
-In 1970 he participated with a manuscript for Per Berglund’s film about the so-called Salaligan, Den Magiska Cirkeln, and a few years later, he and Anders Wahlgren made a short story about the artist Carl Graffman, Dömd till dårhus (1976).
-He participates as an actor in Claes Söderquist’s Epitaf (1982), and it is of course more than a guest play at an artist’s colleague; Epitaf is reminiscent of Håfström’s films and other art, by thematizing the memory and the images of the past.